MicrosoftDocs/customer-insights/topics/developers/tutorials/metrics-add-splits.md

 ---
 # Add splits to your metric

-Splitting enables breakdown of a metric into reported categories.
-For example, the following split operations can be added to the previous metrics we have established:
+Splitting a metric enables breaking it down into reported categories.
+For example, you can add the following split operations to the metrics previously established:

-- To the total number of drives completed metric, add a split by clicking Split, then selecting VehicleType.
-Now you see total number of drives per vehicle type such as SUV, Sports, Minivan, and Sedan.
+- Add a split to the "total number of drives completed metric" by selecting **Split** and then **VehicleType**.
+Now you can see the total number of drives for every vehicle type such as SUV, Sports, Minivan, and Sedan.
-- To the distinc count of VIN numbers metric, add a split by clicking Split, then selecting CityType.
-Now you see the total unique vehicles reporting in, divided into types of cities where they are located.
+- Add a split to the "distinct count of VINs" metric by selecting **Split** and then **CityType**.
+Now you can see the total number of unique vehicles reporting in, divided into the types of their locations.
-- To the average MPG metric, add a split by selecting VehicleFuelType.
-Now you see average MPG values for electric, hybrid, and gas vehicles.
+- Add a split to the average MPGe metric by selecting **VehicleFuelType**.
+Now you can see average MPGe values for gas, electric, and hybrid vehicles.